 Law enforcement or legal requests.
 We share information with law enforcement or in response to legal requests in the circumstances outlined in Section 7 below.

 We also share de-identified or aggregate data with others.
 “De-identified data” means information where we have removed personally identifiable data such as your name and other data that could reasonably be used to identify you.
 “Aggregate data” is data that has been combined with other data so that it doesn't identify any specific person.
-For example, we provide developers with aggregated statistics about the number of people from a particular region that use our Services, so developers can create content tailored for people in that market.
+For example, we provide developers with aggregated statistics about the number of people from a particular region that use our Services, so developers can create content or features tailored for people in that market.